sancarn/copy-to-clipboard/README.md

 Links like [`https://sancarn.github.io/copy-to-clipboard/index.html?copy=orange`](https://sancarn.github.io/copy-to-clipboard/index.html?copy=orange) will copy `orange` to the clipboard (as long as the user enables it).

+Note: Not this uses the `Clipboard` API and isn't anything to shout home about.
+This will not be compatible with old browsers.

 ## Usage in sharepoint lists

 The intiial reason I created this site is a workaround to inflexible sharepoint APIs / security.
 In sharepoint you can add format JSON to fields, to format data in a different way.
 I wanted to add a button to a field which would allow the user to copy the data within.
 Unfortunately this cannot be done with the sharepoint site alone, so the work around is to use a seperate helper site.